CT Lung Screening Saves Lives

 If a nodule is found, our radiologists will decide if it has any worrisome features.
 Then they will determine whether follow-up imaging or other tests are necessary.
 Every case is different and is given personalized attention by our radiologists.

 To learn more, schedule a consult.
-Contact Jean Thompson, RN, Health and Wellness Navigator, at (561) 263-3669 or through our contact form.
+Contact our Health Program Navigator, at (561) 263-4437 or through our contact form.